-Don’t bin your dead batteries
+Never bin your batteries

 Tape your terminals